-Service area and system characteristics: critical water wholesaler with additions to storage intended to offset supply challenges stemming from growing needs and climate change
+Service area and system characteristics: critical water wholesaler with favorable current storage levels providing insulation from below average precipitation levels

-As the second largest water utility in the nation, MWD will remain firmly positioned as a critical wholesale water provider supplying between 40% and 60% of all or portions of six counties within southern California.
-While member agencies continue to develop their own water supplies from recycled and desalination sources, reliance on MWD remains stable and in some cases will increase as a results of water quality regulations, underscoring the essentiality of this water to the region.
+As the second largest water utility in the nation, MWD will remain firmly positioned as a critical wholesale water provider supplying between 40% and 60% of water used by all or portions of six counties within southern California.
+While member agencies continue to develop their own water supplies from recycled and desalination sources, reliance on MWD remains stable and in some cases will increase as a result of water quality regulations, underscoring the essentiality of this water to the region.

 MWD derives its water supplies from two principal sources: deliveries from the State Water Project (SWP) and the Colorado River.
+Both are experiencing precipitation levels that fall below historical averages and will remain stressed due to climate change, underscoring the importance of MWD's storage capacity and support for development of alternative water sources.
+On December 1, 2020, the SWP cut its 2020 delivery of water to 10% of the contracted amount.
+This equates to approximately 191,150 acre-feet (AF) of water for MWD.

-For calendar year 2020, water deliveries from the SWP currently equal 20% of the contracted amount, which equates to approximately 382,300 acre-feet (AF) of water for MWD.
-This figure is down from 35% of the contracted amount in 2018 and 75% in 2019, reflecting a dry winter from 2019 to 2020.
-As of May 4, 2020, northern Sierra precipitation equaled 57% of the 50-year average, with snowpack at only 20% of average.
+This figure is down from an earlier estimate of 20% and a significant decline from 35% of the contracted amount in 2018 and 75% in 2019, reflecting northern Sierra snowpack levels equal to only 40% of the 50-year average.

-Favorably, as of May 4th, the upper Colorado River Basin snowpack was measured at 81% of the 30-year average, with total system storage in the Colorado River Basin equal to 51% of capacity.
-As a result of improved storage levels, no shortage will be declared on the Colorado River supply in 2020, and as a result, this source will provide over 1 million AF, a significant increase from approximately 857,000 during the drought year of 2018.
+Snowpack in the upper Colorado River Basin is also below normal at 69% of the 30-year average.
+Total system storage in the Colorado River Basin equals 47% of capacity; a decline of 3.4 million AF from the prior year.
+However, no shortage will be declared on the Colorado River supply in 2021, with this source providing just over 1 million AF, a significant increase from approximately 857,000 AF during the drought year of 2018.